postmannen/ctrl/README.md

 #### nats-server (the message broker)

 The broker for messaging is Nats-server from <https://nats.io>.
-Download, run it, and use the `-brokerAddress` flag on **Steward** to point to the ip and port:
+Download, run it, and use the `-brokerAddress` flag on **ctrl** to point to the ip and port:

 `-brokerAddress="nats://10.0.0.124:4222"`